maurijlozano/CUBACR/readme.md

 This script calculates Nc using codonw, and generates different plots and tables.

 ## Input
-Requires the outputs of cCvsE.sh
+Requires the outputs of cCvsE.sh, and the following datasets must be present on the corresponing folders: GNM/genome, C1->Cn, HEP,LEP,PHE,Single,HEP_VR,HEP_CR,LEP_VR,LEP_CR.

 ## Output
 `modal_seqs_NC_GC3s.tab, NC_GC3s.tab` -> Tables with Nc information for all the genes in the genome, and for modal sequences of HEP/LEP CR/VR, singletons, GNM and C1->n sets.